-PARENTS AS PARTNERS School staff sincerely believe that the influence of a student's family is extremely important to his/her progress and achievement, therefore cooperation between the home and the school is a vital part of your child's education.
-RELEASE OF INFORMATION A non-custodial parent has the same rights and has the right to copies of notices, calendars, conferences, report cards, and other school communications unless a court issues an order limiting those rights.
-A non-custodial parent must request, annually, such communication in writing and include a correct address and telephone number.
-SCHOOL PSYCHOLOGIST A Department of Education psychologist is available to parents on request.
+SCHOOL PSYCHOLOGIST

+A Department of Education psychologist is available to parents on request.
 Appointments can be made by contacting the school.
 The School Psychologist is also responsible for undertaking periodic assessments of the students as part of the Disability Resourcing eligibility process.
 Parents will be informed prior to the review taking place, and may also be required to attend case conferences.

-CARSON STREET SCHOOL DEDUCTIBLE GIFT FUND Donations over \$2.00 to the deductive gift fund are tax deductible, and can be made by cheque or a direct deposit to the following account: Carson Street School Gift Fund Bank: Commonwealth BSB: 066 040 A/C No: 1990 1711 Please always put your child's name and what the money is for in the reference section STAFF MEETINGS Staff meetings are held twice each term on a Wednesday from 2.45 pm onwards, leaving no disruption to the teaching day.
-COMMUNITY SUPPORT / YOUTHCARE CHAPLAIN Our Community Support /YouthCARE Chaplain, Marian Tetlow, has a background in teaching and from personal experience understands what it is like to care for a disabled child with high care needs.
+CARSON STREET SCHOOL DEDUCTIBLE GIFT FUND

+Donations over \$2.00 to the deductive gift fund are tax deductible, and can be made by cheque or a direct deposit to the following account:

+Carson Street School Gift Fund

+Bank: Commonwealth

+BSB: 066 040 A/C No: 1990 1711

+Please always put your child's name and what the money is for in the reference section

+COMMUNITY SUPPORT / YOUTHCARE CHAPLAIN

 A YouthCARE Chaplain provides pastoral care and support to staff, families and students.
-The Chaplaincy or Community Support Programme at Carson Street School aims to provide pastoral care in the following ways: - Providing opportunity for confidential chats and a listening ear to any who need one - Refers for extra help where needed - Run and organize parent networking opportunities including liaising with service providers, information morning/afternoon teas and Family Get-togethers - Attends and reports to P&C meetings - Supports the value Rainbow Way programme of the school and informal interactions with students - Supports and contributes to the Staff Wellbeing Team and activities - The Chaplain is also available for classroom support such as being an extra pair of hands where needed.
-Marian works at the school on Wednesdays and Thursdays and can be contacted through the school office on 9361 7500; mobile 0432 570 768 or by emailing marian.tetlow2@education.wa.edu.au
+The Chaplaincy or Community Support Programme at Carson Street School aims to provide pastoral care in the following ways:

+- Providing opportunity for confidential chats and a listening ear to any who needs one

+- Referrals for extra help where needed

+- Run and organise parent networking opportunities including liaising with service providers, information morning/afternoon teas and Family Get-togethers

+- Attends and reports to P&C meetings

+- Supports our values The Rainbow Way

+- Has informal interactions with students

+- Supports and contributes to the Staff Wellbeing Team and activities

+- The Chaplain is also available for classroom support such as being an extra pair of hands where needed.